eclipsesrl/udesly-docs/website/versioned_docs/version-2.0.0/woocommerce-misc.md

     > item=review-count

 - ### Add to Cart
     It will be automatic and you need to use the default Add to Cart by Webflow.

+## Notices

+To enable WooCommerce notices, insert a Div element with the attribute:

+> wc=notices

+Within it, insert 3 further Divs with the attributes, respectively:

+> item=notice

+> item=notice-success

+> item=notice-error

+Within each Div, insert a Text element to show the error message with the attribute:

+> item=message

+**This feature can be inserted in one - and only one - page of your template.**

 ---------
 > **Take in Mind**